ivanursul/ivanursul/articles/java/lists.md

 ### <a href="#operations-on-list" name="operations-on-list"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Operations on List

-List allows **add, remove, get and set** operations based on numerical positions of elements in List.
-List provides following methods for these operations:
+The List allows **add, remove, get and set** operations based on numerical positions of elements in List.
+The List provides the following methods for these operations:

 * void add(int index, E element) - *Inserts the specified element at the specified position in this list*
 * boolean	add(E e) - *Appends the specified element to the end of this list*